vlatan/video-store/README.md

 docker compose exec -it postgres psql -U xxx -d xxx
 ```

+## Run the app in production

+No really a difference, except the app or the worker will be built and run by the `Dockerfile` so you need the `TARGET` environment variable in production to specify which one you want to run, `app` or the `worker`.
+That is the host needs to be able to pass this `TARGET` variable as a build argument.

 ## Dump db data from the remote host and restore it locally to docker

 Run `export HISTCONTROL=ignorespace` so you're able to hide bash commands from the history if they start with empty space.
 This is probably already set on your system in the `~/.bashrc` file, but to be sure run it, there's no harm.